UtrechtUniversity/researchcloud-items-win/docs/SAS.md

 Reponsefiles should be placed in the root of the SAS Software Depot on the Robot Server.

+To create a responsefile for a new configuration:

+1. Mount the robotserver SSHFS share (you can use the functions from the component script to do so, or do so manually)
+1. Run `setup.exe -record -responsefile "C:\path\to\newresponsefile.properties"`
+    * `setup.exe` should be in the root of the [Software Depot](#software-depot).
+    * It should also be possible to do this with `setup.sh` on Ubuntu, although this will likely generate Unix-style rather than Windows-style filepaths in the responsefile.

+See [here](https://go.documentation.sas.com/doc/en/bicdc/9.4/biig/n05023intelplatform00install.htm) for more information.

 ### Software Depot

 The SAS installation directory on the robot server is called a SAS Software Depot.
 It is created by following the instructions [here](https://go.documentation.sas.com/doc/en/bicdc/9.4/biig/n03001intelplatform00install.htm).
 We first created a Software Depot on a different workspace and then used this a source to install to the robotserver.
 This 'two stage' solution is required because the SAS Download Manager is required to obtain the initial software installation, but it requires a GUI, which is not available on the robotserver.